kyzentun/sm_font_helper/README.md

 # SM Font Helper
 A theme to help with making fonts for Stepmania.

+# Purpose
+This theme is not intended for gameplay.
+It is a skeleton theme containing only a single screen, for checking rendering of glyphs in a font.
+Because of this, the only way to change to another theme is to press the Operator key to bring up the service menu.

 # Know your Operator Key
 Before using this theme, make sure you have the Operator key mapped.
 By default, the Operator key is mapped to Scroll Lock.
 If your keyboard does not have Scroll Lock, map the Operator key to something you have.

-# Purpose
+# Special Keys
-This theme is not intended for gameplay.
-It is a skeleton theme containing only a single screen, for checking rendering of glyphs in a font.
-Because of this, the only way to change to another theme is to press the Operator key to bring up the service menu.
+This theme is designed to be used in dance game mode.
+Map Select, UpLeft, and UpRight, these will be used for controls.

 Fonts in Stepmania are a bit troublesome to create.
 I recommend putting your songs in a special folder instead of the normal Songs folder so that you